thtrieu/darkflow/README.md

 ### Design the net

-Skip this if you are working with one of the three original configurations since they are already there.
+Skip this if you are working with one of the original configurations since they are already there.
 Otherwise, see the following example:

 ```python
 ...